SatyamVyas00/Predator-Helios-300-2019-Hackintosh/README.md

 - [x] Boot chime

-- [x] Wifi Support Using Heliport (https://github.com/OpenIntelWireless/HeliPort/releases/tag/v1.4.1)
+- [x] Wifi Support using Airportitlwm-BigSur (Change to Other Version According to your Need)

 - [x] Bluetooth